Feel free to contact me if you have any more questions! I love to hear from you!

 Formerly Blogging Over Thyme, the blog rebranded in January 2016 as ‘A Beautiful Plate’.

-Depending on what is going on with my life at any given moment, I try to post at least 2-3 new recipes per week, and I also share “The Sunday Thymes” every week, which highlights my favorite food-related links from around the web!
+Depending on what is going on with my life at any given moment, I try to post at least 2-3 new recipes per week, and I also share “The Sunday Thymes” every week, which highlights my favorite links from around the web!

 Q: Do you have any professional training or food industry experience?
 What do you do?

 Yes!
-I am a professionally trained chef (honestly, I consider myself a trained cook, not a chef–I reserve that title for those who have worked in the industry for years and years!) and graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
+I am a professionally trained chef (honestly, I consider myself a trained cook, not a chef–I reserve that title for people who have worked in the industry for years and years!) and graduated first in my class from the professional culinary arts program at L’Academie de Cuisine in December 2012.
 During my program, I blogged almost every single day!

 After spending six months full-time in the classroom, I started working at fine-dining restaurant in downtown Washington, DC.
 Technically, I was a line cook–you can read a bit more about what I was doing here!